 One of the most common methods for infection control historically used in facilities involves bleach, which is intended to kill almost all microorganisms.
 The overuse of bleach is often not only costly, but can also be potentially harmful to humans and damage surfaces.
 Less caustic chemicals like hydrogen peroxide can be effective, but not against all microorganisms such as C. diff.
 At a more advanced level, some providers even are investing in UV sanitation or robot cleaners, but the high upfront price tag on these technologies make them a better fit for acute care.

 With these cost and health factors at play, providers are open to new ways to prevent and control infections in a safe and cost-effective manner.
-During one of our dialogues with a provider, our Innovation & Technology Center became aware of an cutting-edge solution that can help combat infections and reduce hospitalizations at a budget-friendly price point.
-The system, EvaClean, was showcased to a group of leading clinicians, received great feedback, and was chosen as a product to recommend to our customers.
+Our Innovation & Technology Center is focused on solving real customer problems by introducing new and innovative solutions.
+Understanding the challenges, we knew that the EvaClean solution could really help combat infections and reduce hospitalizations at a budget-friendly price point.
+After introducing it to a group of leading clinicians and after extensive analysis, we received great feedback and it was chosen as a product to recommend to our customers.

 According to Janet Grant, Supervisor at the Gables at Winchester, a Five Star Senior Living community, they’ve seen great results since implementing the EvaClean system.
 “We’ve found that there’s much less sickness in the building.
 Even staff has been healthier.
 We have not had to close down our dining room, which is a big plus,” she said.